juliankappler/fokker-planck/README.md

-# Fokker-Planck: Python module for numerical solution and parameter inference for the 1D Fokker-Planck equation
+# Fokker-Planck: Python module for numerical solution, calculation of spectra, and parameter inference for the 1D Fokker-Planck equation

 ## About